 July 17, 2019

 When mom moves to a senior living community, it’s often a difficult decision.
 You want what’s best for mom’s well-being and safety.
-At the same time, it’s common to feel moments of doubt or guilt about your decision.
+At the same time, it’s common to feel moments of doubt or feel guilty about senior living.
 First, know that your feelings are normal.
 Then, use these tips to refocus and remember the positive side of your choice.

 It’s common for adult children to worry that a move to a senior community will cause a sense of abandonment.
 However, this is the opposite of the truth.
 By moving mom to a community, you’re getting her the care and support she needs.
 It shows that you want to best for her, even if it’s difficult at first.
 Try to focus what she’s gaining through the move.
 And, remember you’ll have plenty of opportunities to visit and stay connected with mom.